Where can the Eiruv Chatzeiros be kept?

 D) Yes, You may carry from apartment to hallway as well. (the schirus reshus is only to be mesalek the goyim from your chatzer; once they’re gone, you are making an eiruv which is combining all the Jewish apartments and allowing you to carry.)

-E) First of all, it is not necessary to look for a “better” method than schirus reshus which is the method proscribed by Chazal (עירובין ס”ב).
+E) First of all, it is not necessary to look for a “better” method than schirus reshus which is the method prescribed by Chazal (עירובין ס”ב).
 Specifically, regarding a Jewish owner, there are other issues involved depending on whether the owner is frum.
 (If he is frum, it may not be necessary in certain cases to make an eiruv at all (or at least no Brocha).
 And if he is not frum, there are some opinions (a minority,) that renting from the superintendent does not help.
 But in this matter, there are many details, and in general, it is fine to rent from the superintendent.)

 Followup Question: